AbbyRead/BTW-CustomPlayerDataExampleAddon/README.md

    There is **no nested compound**; BTW handles storage and persistence automatically.

-6. **Avoid unnecessary mixins**
+6. **Avoid unnecessary mixins (unless you're crazy like me)**

-    * With `serverPlayerConnectionInitialized` and `PlayerDataEntry`, mixins are **not needed** — except for clean data access such as player language (see below).
+    * For most per-player data with `serverPlayerConnectionInitialized` and `PlayerDataEntry`, mixins are generally unnecessary.
-	* The saving data does **not require mixins** for standard PlayerDataEntry behavior.
+    * This example uses a single mixin to access the player’s language so the server can select the correct pluralization key.
-	* The only mixin I used here is the `EntityPlayerMPAccessor`, which exposes the player's language code for localization.
+    * The actual translation and formatting of the message is performed entirely by the client, which uses the .lang file corresponding to the player’s currently selected language in-game.

 ---